osmdroid/osmdroid/osmdroid-server-jdk/README.md

 will serve up map tiles stored in a osmdroid sqlite database created by [MOBAC](http://mobac.sourceforge.net/).

 # Usage Scenario
-This tool is not designed for a high volume, production scale system.
+This tool is not designed for a high volume, production scale systems.
 It's most appropriate for testing, development and disconnected (from the internet) environments where you needed to serve up map tiles quickly and don't want to generate tiles using the Open Street Map database and associated tooling.
 This tool is not meant to be internet facing.

+# Why?
+Primarily for those want to test osmdroid on a network that can't reach the internet.

 # Usage